 Associate in Applied Science (A.A.S.)

-In the A.A.S.
-Information Technology program, students complete a set of core courses that provide a strong foundation for their studies in information technology.
-Students complete courses in application programming, networking, hardware and operating systems.
+In the A.A.S. in Information Technology degree program, you will complete a set of core courses that provide a strong foundation for your studies in information technology.
+You will complete courses in application programming, networking, and hardware and operating systems.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Demonstrate the ability for sound reasoning and problem-solving by planning, implementing, documenting, testing, and executing computing solutions, and by troubleshooting and diagnosing technical problems in existing computer systems and networks.

 - Demonstrate the ability to safely assemble, configure, and optimize modern computer systems.

 - Demonstrate the ability to research, design, build, configure, and implement effective computer network systems.

 - Demonstrate the ability to apply knowledge of mathematics in the development of logical computer program algorithms and technical solutions.

 - Write clear and concise technical documentation, user documentation, technical specifications, and needs analyses.